Goodbye leaks: discover GemmeCotti’s mag drive system

 • Max temperature: PP: 70° C – PVDF: 90° C.

-• Max viscosity: 200 cSt.HTM SP connections
+• Max viscosity: 200 cSt.HTM SP 3 configurations

 • Pressure rating: PN6 at 20° C.